JojaCola312/abcrown-tutorial/README.md

 # Alpha-Beta-CROWN Robustness Verification Tutorial
-This repository contains a simple implementation of roboustness verification using CROWN, alpha-CROWN and beta-CROWN algorithms for fully connected sequential ReLU networks.
+This repository contains a simple implementation of robustness verification using CROWN, alpha-CROWN and beta-CROWN algorithms for fully connected sequential ReLU networks.

 ## Prerequisites
 To run the tutorial, you need to install the `torch` and `numpy` library.
 You can install it using pip: